RPM Maintenance

 A useful tool to help you pick and, in particular, not pick stuff, is a “commit budget”.
 For stable releases, 30 is a good ballpark figure, but of course, feel free to tweak it as needed.

-Generally speaking, the budget is for code changes only, so any test and documentation additions or updates do not count and should always be picked if possible.
+Generally speaking, the budget is for code changes only, so any test and

 VIM config